Holmusk/elmoji/README.md

 # Elmoji

 This module provides a general-purpose emoji picker written in Elm.
-In order to integrate this with your application, there are a few things that need to be implemented (check the `examples` directory for a sample):
+In order to integrate this with your application, there are a few things that need to be implemented (check the `examples` directory for a sample).

 1. Include a field in your `Model` to hold the picker's submodel:
     ```elm